StrongKs/CrowdSource/README.md

 First, add the environment variable:

 Create new file ".env" in crowd-source-ai folder
+    Note: The .env file must have both the database url and the UploadThing token

 Paste the DATABASE_URL key into the .env file